jhrcook/academic-kickstart/content/post/streamlit-app-heroku/index.md

 CMD streamlit run app.py
 ```

-The `FROM python:3.9` at the beginning of the file means that this Dockerfile builds ontop of another that has Python 3.9 already installed and configured.
+The `FROM python:3.9` at the beginning of the file means that this Dockerfile builds on-top of another that has Python 3.9 already installed and configured.
-In order to use this, you must have a [Dockerhub]() account and link it to the Docker application on you computer.
+In order to use this, you must have a [Dockerhub](https://hub.docker.com) account and link it to the Docker application on you computer.
 Here is the link to the Python Dockerhub page: [https://hub.docker.com/\_/python](https://hub.docker.com/\_/python).

 Next, the `EXPOSE 8501` command exposes port 8501 from the Docker image so that it can be reached when the image is run.